curl/everything-curl/protocols/network.md

 Most common protocols have default port numbers that clients and servers use.
-For example, when using the `http://example.com/index.html` URL, that URL specifies a scheme called "http" which tells the client that it should try TCP port number 80 on the server by default.
+For example, when using the `http://example.com/index.html` URL, that URL specifies a scheme called "HTTP" which tells the client that it should try TCP port number 80 on the server by default.
 The URL can optionally provide another, custom, port number but if nothing special is specified, it will use the default port for the scheme used in the URL.